-Headquartered in Foothill Ranch, California, Kaiser Aluminum manufactures and distributes aluminum products for a variety of industries.
-Although the company is one of the world leaders in aluminum production and distribution, Kaiser has faced a multitude of asbestos-related lawsuits due to its previous high-use of asbestos.
-As a result, the company filed for bankruptcy to compensate victims who’ve developed life-threatening illnesses after handling and working around its asbestos-containing products.
+Although the company is one of the world leaders in aluminum production and distribution, Kaiser Aluminum has faced a multitude of mesothelioma lawsuits.
+The company filed for bankruptcy to compensate victims who’ve developed illnesses after handling and working around its asbestos-containing products.

 Kaiser Aluminum History